pierre-pvln/compose-host/stacks/README.md

-docker compose script files for various application stacks and integrations (webservers etc)
+Several docker compose script files for application stacks and integrations (webservers etc) to run/ spin-up a container.